DCurrent/openbor/COMPILING.md

 - Linux: `AMD64` or `ARM64`
 - macOS: `ARM64`
 - macOS universal builds: `UNIVERSAL` when the required dual-architecture dependencies are installed
+- Android: `arm64-v8a` through Gradle/NDK

 Windows ARM64 is recognized by the configuration layer, but MinGW ARM64 cross-compilation is not currently supported.

-# Direct Builds with Ninja
+# Direct Desktop Builds with Ninja

 Docker is not required to build OpenBOR.
-For normal local development, the simplest build path is a native compiler environment with CMake and Ninja.
+For normal desktop development, the simplest build path is a native compiler environment with CMake and Ninja.

 The general pattern is: